Nesta-related data platforms

 Technical notes

-Cross-cutting UX patterns include supercluster-style grouping, auto-zoom / manual map control hand-off, and explore machines (e.g. XState in Dapsboard) that keep query state aligned with the UI.
+Cross-cutting UX patterns include Supercluster-based clustering with auto-zoom / manual map control hand-off (WAIfinder), and XState parallel explore machines (Dapsboard) that keep query state, search, and results in sync without ad-hoc imperative wiring.

 Approach